Disney Park Black Friday deals - buy one get one free at Walt Disney World and more

 Your guide to the best Disney Park deals for Black Friday 2019 - with a buy one get one free limited time offer and discounted family tickets

-A bit of the Disney magic has spread to Black Friday deals this year with one offer getting you buy one get one free on park tickets.
+A bit of the Disney magic has spread to Black Friday deals this year with buy one get one free on park tickets going live.

-Klook.com is offering a buy one get one free on Walt Disney World Orlando Florida tickets this Black Friday with additional free entry to Walt Disney World attractions.
+Klook.com is offering a buy one get one free on Walt Disney World Orlando Florida tickets this Black Friday with additional free entry to Walt Disney World attractions for a limited number.

 This one may be for film fans as Walt Disney World has just opened the new Star Wars Land, Galaxy’s Edge, as well as Toy Story Land, which only opened last year.

-The offer, which goes live on Friday 29th November, and is on the 14-day Disney Ultimate ticket which retails for £400 plus and includes:
+The offer is now live (Friday 29th November), and is on the 14-day Disney Ultimate ticket which retails for £400 plus and includes:

 - Unlimited same-day access to all SIX Disney Parks (£400+)